-Dahlias are one of the top 5 crops of small scale flower farmers, focused on local markets.
-Dahlias, however, are a ephemeral crops that can be delicate and difficult to ship.
-They also face higher pest pressure than other flower crops, including common agricultural pests like tarnished plant bug, spotted cucumber beetle and southern corn rootworm.
-The later is particularly damaging because many field grown dahlias begin blooming after many of the cucurbit crops (the insect's preference) are more mature and less enticing to the pests.
+Dahlias are one of the top 5 crops of small scale flower farmers focused on local markets.
+Dahlias, however, are ephemeral crops that can be delicate and difficult to ship.
+They also face higher pest pressure than other flower crops, including from common agricultural pests like tarnished plant bug, spotted cucumber beetle and southern corn rootworm.
+The cucumber beetle is particularly damaging because many field grown dahlias bloom when cucurbit crops (the insect's preference) are less enticing to the pests.

 One method to manage pest pressure is with trap crops.
 Trap crops lure the spotted cucumber beetles to them, after which the beetles are killed on or near the trap crop.
-There is very little known about how to take advantage of the beetles natural enemies, including the tachnid fly.
+There is very little known about how to take advantage of the beetles' natural enemies, including the tachnid fly.
 This fly predates on cucumber beetles, tarnish plant bug and other agricultural pests.
-It regularly eats pollen and nectar from flowers and deposits its eggs on near the head of prey or inserts them internally.
+It regularly eats pollen and nectar from flowers and deposits its eggs near the head of prey or inserts them internally.
 As the eggs hatch, the host provides food to growing larva.
-Traditional methods that kill beetles on the trap crop controls would also eliminate potential future predator populations by killing hosts; collateral predator populations can be also killed accidently in broad-spectrum insecticides.

-In her exploration of ecological systems for cucumber beetles and tarnish plant bug, Jessica seeks to create a balance: providing an alternative trap crop for the beetles to focus their attention to while also attracting their predators with pollen- and nectar-rich crops (phacelia and alyssum).
+In her exploration of ecological control for cucumber beetles and tarnish plant bug, Jessica seeks to create a balance: provide an alternative trap crop for the beetles while also attracting their predators with pollen- and nectar-rich crops (phacelia and alyssum).
 By providing a supply of beneficial blooms, predators will hopefully be attracted to the site prior to beetle arrival.
 Then a constant selection of blue hubbard seedlings and phacelia blooms will continue as the dahlias bloom, providing additional food sources throughout the dahlia blooming cycle.